DusDus3428/CPP_CurrCalc/documentation/README.md

 ![CurrCalc Class Diagram](https://github.com/DusDus3428/CPP_CurrCalc/blob/feature/01_design/documentation/images/diagrams/03_CurrCalc_ClassDiagram.png "CurrCalc Class Diagram")

 At the heart of CurrCalc we will find three classes CurrencyDetails, ExchangeRate, and ExchangeratesApiClient.<br/> CurrencyDetails holds two public properties, a string called "m_currency" for the name of the currency, and a list of ExchangeRate objects called "m_exchangeRates".
-The latter leads to a composition relationship from CurrencyDetails to ExchangeRate, which also holds two public properties, a string called "m_currency" for the name of the currency, and a double called "m_rate" for the actual exchange rate.<br/>.
-CurrencyDetails also has the public "getCurrenciesFromExchangeRates" and "convertAmount" methods.
-The former uses the m_exchangeRates property to extract all the currency names and pack them into a list which is then returned, wile the latter takes a conversion amount, and the initial and target currencies to perform a conversion using the m_exchangeRates property.<br/>
+The latter leads to a composition relationship from CurrencyDetails to ExchangeRate, which also holds two public properties, a string called "m_currency" for the name of the currency, and a double called "m_rate" for the actual exchange rate.
+The public methods "getCurrencies" and "getCurrenciesWithoutInitialCurrency" use the m_exchangeRates property to extract the currency names and pack them into a list which is then returned.
+The latter just excludes the initial currency from the list.
+The "convertAmount" method takes a conversion amount, and the initial and target currencies to perform a conversion using the m_exchangeRates property.<br/>
 Then there is ExchangeratesApiClient.
 As its name states, it represents the client that sends requests to the exchangesrates API and handles the responses.
 Its only property is "m_cprWrapper", a pointer to a CprWrapperInterface object, which leads to a composition relationship to the abstract class CprWrapperInterface.
 This will be explained shortly.
 The public getDefaultCurrencyDetails() method sends a request to the API to retrieve the currency details of the API's default currency (currently it's EUR).
 Then it utilizes the private getCurrencyDetailsFromResponse() method, which takes the response body as an argument, to extract and transform the information into a CurrencyDetails object.<br/>
 As mentioned above a ExchangeratesApiClient object has an attribute that points to a CprWrapperInterface object.
 CprWrapperInterface wraps the Get() method from the cpr library in a virtual method of the same name.
 Cpr's get method sends GET requests to APIs using a URL and parameters.
 That is why CprWrapperInterface has the two attributes "m_url" and "m_parameters".
 Two concrete classes inherit from this abstract one: CprWrapper and MockCprWrapper.
 CprWrapper implements the inherited Get() method which simply returns the cpr library's Get() method.
 MockCprWrapper is used for testing purposes to mock GET requests and the responses.
 This is why CprWrapperInterface mainly exists: to decouple the code and make it more testable for unit tests.

 # Activity Diagrams

+## Convert Currency

 ![CurrCalc Activity Diagram for Convert Currency](https://github.com/DusDus3428/CPP_CurrCalc/blob/feature/01_design/documentation/images/diagrams/04_CurrCalc_ActivityDiagram_ConvertCurrency.png "CurrCalc Activity Diagram for Convert Currency")